karma4u101/Basic-SquerylRecord-User-Setup/README.md

 =====================================================

 This Scala/Lift basic assembly example project demonstrates a very basic squeryl-record ORM/DSL User (authentication/authorization) setup with register/login/user-pages snippets.
+The example also demonstrates some form data validation by the snippet before being posted to the database as well as a visual interactive html5 form field validation.
 To make things easy to follow the examples has extensive logging.

 This example is intended for those of you who are relatively new to lift and/or need some compact and concise running example of a particular feature or concept in Lift.